Emo Speedway: 1950s

-Stock Car Racing opened up at the Emo Speedway on Friday July 30, 1954.
-Thirteen competitors showed up for the first night and included drivers such as #8 Sid Asselin, #60 Don Marsh, #100 Maurice Frenette, #5 Lyle Busch, Bill Benniger, #37 Raoul Cayer, Tom Hardy and others.
-Training had started the Sunday before and enough cars were ready by the 30th.
+Stock Car Racing opened up at the Emo Speedway on Friday, July 30, 1954.
+Thirteen competitors showed up for the first night, including drivers such as #8 Sid Asselin, #60 Don Marsh, #100 Maurice Frenette, #5 Lyle Busch, Bill Benniger, #37 Raoul Cayer, Tom Hardy and others.
+Training had started the Sunday before, and enough cars were ready by the 30th.
 A lighting system was built (The original blueprints have recently been discovered), and training took place under the lights during the week of the 23rd.

-An estimated 2 500 spectators showed up to the first event (standing room only).
+An estimated 2,500 spectators attended the first event (standing room only).

 The races were featured for the first time at the Emo Fall Fair on August 14, 1954.

-In 1955, the BSCRC was merged with the "International Driver's Club" (IDC).
+In 1955, the BSCRC was merged with the "International Drivers' Club" (IDC).

 The Emo Speedway continued racing until 1959, when diminishing crowds caused the IDC to run out of funds to continue.

-It was $1.00 for Adults (Approx. $8 today) and .50 Cents for Kids (Approx. $4 today) for grandstand entrance.
+It was $1.00 for Adults (Approx. $8 today) and 50 Cents for Kids (Approx. $4 today) for the grandstand entrance.

 1960s

 The 1960s represented a golden age in racing.
-With the help of Glen Jackson and George Oltsher and others, the interest and support of racing in the community of Emo and surrounding area was on a large high during this period.
+With the help of Glen Jackson, George Oltsher, and others, the interest and support for racing in the Emo community and the surrounding area were at a high during this period.
 The track had its reopening race in the summer of 1965.

 Famous drivers such as #33 George Oltsher, Mel Jack, #1 Larry Jack, #38 Mike Andrusco, #25 Richard Visser, #7 Gary Reid, Gordie Lancaster, and Larry Long raced during this time.

 1970s

-The decade started out very well, still running off the great seasons of the 1960s.
+The decade started very well, still riding on the momentum of the great seasons of the 1960s.
 However, strife between the involved organizing bodies at Emo Raceway became a forefront in politics.
-People from one group wanted the rules and regulations a certain way, and a struggle between who should have control, organizing etc., occurred.
+People from one group wanted the rules and regulations to be a certain way, and a struggle between who should have control, organizing, etc., occurred.

 This led to a shutdown of the racetrack at the end of 1975.
-With the exception of a couple races during the Emo Fall Fair in the mid 70s, the track lay dormant from 1977 to 1982.
+Except for a couple of races during the Emo Fall Fair in the mid-70s, the track lay dormant from 1977 to 1982.

 Drivers from this period were #6 Gary Wilson, #9 Ken Anderson and others.